4 Side Effects Of Indian Gooseberry That Can Make You Think Twice About Consuming It

 - Overconsumption of vitamin C-rich Indian gooseberries may cause acidity.

-- Excess or incorrect dosage of Indian gooseberries may cause very low blood sugar in People with diabetes.
+- Excess or incorrect dosage of Indian gooseberries may cause very low blood pressure and blood sugar levels in people with diabetes.

 - Eating too many gooseberries may bulk up your stools and cause constipation.